dshieble/dshieble.github.io/_posts/2025-09-30-bayesian-detection.md

 </script>

-*No generative AI here - just good old-fashioned statistics, packaged for practice.*
+*No generative AI here - just good old-fashioned statistics.*

-Modern SOCs are drowning in alerts.
-False positives waste analyst time, while subtle attack chains slip through because signals appear isolated.

 This post introduces **Bayesian networks**: visual models that connect the clues you see to the threats you care about.
 Instead of drowning in isolated alerts, a Bayesian network lets your SOC update its belief about an attack as new evidence arrives.
 We’ll minimize heavy math and focus on **how to learn, build, and use Bayesian Networks in practice.**